Hachikazuki

 Hachikazuki or Hachi Katsugi (Japanese: 鉢かづき; English: "The bowl-bearer princess") is a Japanese folktale of the Otogi-zōshi genre.
 It refers to a maiden of noble birth who wears a bowl on her head and marries a prince.

-Hachikazuki hime was first written in the Muromachi period (14th-16th centuries).
+Hachikazuki was first written in the Muromachi period (14th-16th centuries).
 An akahon (red book) with many drawings for children was published in the middle of the Edo period (18th century, circa 1735-45) by Urokogataya.

 Summary

 In olden times, there lived a couple with a beautiful daughter, sometimes called Hachibime.
 On her deathbed, the girl's elderly mother makes her promise to always wear a wooden bowl on her head to cover her beauty.
 As an alternate opening, the girl is born with a wooden bowl on her head.
 Whatever the case, her father remarries, and her step-mother is cruel to the girl.

 The girl escapes from home to another town and employs herself in a menial position in a lord's mansion.
 One day, the lord's son takes a peek inside the wooden bowl and sees a woman of great beauty.
 He falls in love with her.
 When it is time for him to choose a wife, Hachikazuki takes part in the bride selection and is chosen by the youth.
 The girl says the bowl must stay on her head through the ceremony.

 After they marry, the bowl falls from Hachikazuki's head and she discovers it contained jewels and other treasures.
 Alternatively, the bowl breaks in many pieces and they turn into precious gems.